apache/sling-whiteboard/capabilities/README.md

 Sling Capabilities Module
 =========================

-This servlet provided by this module allows for creating Capabilities HTTP endpoints on a Sling instance: Resources that provide information on which services are available, version levels etc.
+The servlet provided by this module allows for creating Capabilities HTTP endpoints on a Sling instance: Resources that provide information on which services are available, version levels etc.